rushatdixit/electrostatics_but_interactable/README.md

 # Electrostatics Simulator

-A robust 2D electrostatics solver and visualizer written in Python.
-This project computes the electrical potential and electric field lines for any user-defined charge density distribution using numerical methods.
+Welcome to the Electrostatics Simulator!
+This project is a 2D computational environment designed to solve and visualize electric potential and electric field lines for any custom charge distribution you want to create.

-It features two distinct modes:
+Whether you want to experiment interactively or run mathematically precise calculations, there are two modes you can explore:

-1. **Interactable Mode (Pygame)**: A real-time sandbox where the user can paint charges onto a grid and observe the electrical potential naturally diffuse and reach equilibrium at 60 FPS.
+1. **Interactable Mode (Pygame)**: An interactive real-time sandbox.
+You can paint charges directly onto the grid with your mouse and watch the potential field settle into equilibrium live at 60 FPS.
-2. **Analytic Mode (Matplotlib)**: A mathematically rigorous solver that computes the potential field up to a strict convergence limit, outputting a high-quality topological heatmap and streamline plot of the electric field.
+2. **Analytic Mode (Matplotlib)**: A precise numerical solver.
+It iterates until the entire field reaches a strict mathematical convergence limit, generating clean heatmaps and streamline vector plots of the electric field.

+Feel free to dive into `main.py`, modify the density functions, and test out your own electrostatics configurations!

 ---